kolabuzlu/MavGCS-Android/README.md

 It works with **Ardupilot**, **PX4** (Bi-directional) or **INAV** (Uni-directional).

-Supports RFD and similar telemetry radios or MAVLink over ELRS.
+Supports MAVLink over ELRS and LTE telemetry.

 You can monitor HUD and vital information about flight, use weather radar, see the vehicle on the moving map, view terrain radar, execute instant waypoint missions, and more.

+This app is optimized for 12.7" Android tablets.

 Created by **Derin Hakan Karakurt**